AIO1/ECSPrimengTable/README.md

 At any time, you can access the component’s `selectedRowsCheckbox` property, which contains an array of currently selected rows (`rowID`).

 > [!NOTE]
-> When the checkbox selection column is aligned to the left, it will always appear **after** the action column (if the action column is also aligned left).
+> When the checkbox selection column is positioned to the left, it will always appear **after** the action column (if the action column is visible and positioned to the left).
 >
-> When aligned to the right, it will always appear **before** the action column (if the action column is visible and aligned right).
+> When positioned to the right, it will always appear **before** the action column (if the action column is visible and positioned to the right).
 >
-> This behavior is consistent only if both action and checkbox row selector columns are frozen at the same time(or if they are unfrozen at the same time).
+> This behavior is consistent only if both action and checkbox row selector columns are frozen at the same time (or if they are unfrozen at the same time).

 <br>